UAB-Extsy/xtsy-token-contract/TOKENOMICS_IMPLEMENTATION.md

 ## Overview

 The XTSY token automatically distributes the total supply of 500M tokens according to the implemented tokenomics during deployment.
+The contract uses OpenZeppelin's ERC20Capped and ERC20Burnable for supply management and burning functionality.

 ## Token Distribution (500M Total Supply)